 It does this in three main ways:

-2. Try and compress the image using GZipStream
+2. Compressing the image using GZipStream.

 You can then use the project to decode the secret image by passing in the encoded image.